 No matter how much good advice you get, it’s still YOUR choice.

 There’s a good chance that you know someone who is good with money.
 You can ask them to help you.
 The Internet is filled with good advice.
+There’s budgeting software options galore.
+The reality is, it’s still your card, your money, and your choices.
+No one else is choosing to buy those new shoes.
+You are.

 You’ll NEVER regret trusting God with your money.